xperiandri/blazor-fluxor/docs/README.md

   - [Blazor Flight Finder] - A conversion of the official Blazor `Flight Finder` demo.

 ## What's new
+### New in 0.25.0
+ - Remove IAction.
+Actions may now be any type of object.
 ### New in 0.24.0
 **NOTE**: Due to a [bug in System.Text.Json](https://github.com/dotnet/corefx/issues/38435) the ReduxDevTools do not work in this release.
  - Upgraded to latest packages (.net core v3.0.0-preview6.19307.2)
 ### New in 0.23.0
  - Upgraded to latest packages (.net core v3.0.0-preview5-19227-01)
 ### New in 0.22.0